Stranger6667/postmarker/docs/bounces.rst

     >>> postmark.bounces
     <BouncesManager>

-You can get a list of bounces with :py:meth:`~postmarker.models.bounces.BounceManager.all` method:
+You can get a list of bounces with the :py:meth:`~postmarker.models.bounces.BounceManager.all` method:

 .. code-block:: python

     >>> postmark.bounces.all()
     [<Bounce: 943247350>, <Bounce: 924829573>]

 Every bounce instance is represented by its ID.
-You can directly get one.
+You can search be specifying the ID.

 .. code-block:: python